-As long-time users of the Huawei Mate 20 Pro, we've found the P30 Pro feels perfectly at home.
-It's a solid performer and every bit the flagship in terms of operation: the software runs smoothly, we've not had crashes or apps hanging, while games have performed free of stutter or problems.
-Compared to, say, a Snapdragon 855 handset, you won't notice any different.
+We've found the P30 Pro to be a solid performer and every bit the flagship in terms of operation: the software runs smoothly, we've not had crashes or apps hanging, while games have performed free of stutter or problems.
+Compared to, say, a Snapdragon 855 handset, you won't notice any difference.

 Huawei has long pushed its EMUI - that's Emotion User Interface - with the P30 Pro at first adopting a slightly updated version (EMUI 9.1), eventually in February 2020 moving over to EMUI 10 (which is built over Google's Android 10 operating system).

 Since its launch, however, there's been a bit of a cloud hanging over future support, because the United States, under Trump's command, put Huawei on a blacklist that disallowed many US-based manufacturers from doing business with the Chinese giant.
 That included Android.
 There's still a lingering question mark over the future of Huawei in Europe.

 Relative to this device, however, we don't think there's need for alarm, as it's been signed off for Google Services, so Google Play will remain in tact.
 The Mate 30 Pro, however, was affected and unable to launch with such services, rendering it largely pointless in the Western market - the same thing goes for the P40 series, really, however good their cameras are.